pzanella/freewheel-html5-video-player/README.md

 # Simple Freewheel web player

+## Demo
+You can see the live player here: [GitHub Pages Demo](https://pzanella.github.io/freewheel-html5-video-player/)

 ## Quickstart
 The project requires Node.js version 20 or higher, you can use [NVM](https://github.com/nvm-sh/nvm).
 <br/>